Executive Leadership Team

 Jim joined Wellcome's leadership team on 1 December 2016.
 He's responsible for leading the Science Division, developing Wellcome's science research strategy and managing a broad research portfolio.

-Jim's previous roles include Director of the Wellcome Trust/Cancer Research UK Gurdon Institute and Director of the MRC National Institute for Medical Research (NIMR), where he oversaw its transition to the Francis Crick Institute.
-More recently he has been Deputy CEO and Chief of Strategy at the Medical Research Council, and Director of Research and Group Leader at the Francis Crick Institute.
-He will continue to hold the position of Senior Group Leader and run his lab at the Francis Crick Institute.
+His previous roles include Director of the Wellcome Trust/Cancer Research UK Gurdon Institute and Director of the MRC National Institute for Medical Research (NIMR), where he oversaw its transition to the Francis Crick Institute.
+More recently, he has been Deputy CEO and Chief of Strategy at the Medical Research Council, and Director of Research and Group Leader at the Francis Crick Institute.

 Director of People & Facilities